 A critical component of NG911 relies on geographical information system (GIS) data.
 The data is the foundation of Next Generation call routing, location validation, and emergency response.
 Information sharing is essential to building statewide GIS datasets, as more than 100 different data owners need to share information for the NG911 system.
 Data sharing work starts with the local jurisdictions updating their master street address guide, road centerlines, and site structure address points to have a seamless, statewide GIS data set.
-HSEMD entered into a second five-year contract with Geo-Comm to continue the existing statewide aggregation portal.
+HSEMD is contracted with Geo-Comm to continue the existing statewide aggregation portal.
 Ensuring the data is up to date and accurate is a critical local responsibility.

-lowa Acts 2017, Senate File 500, allowed HSEMD to provide local GIS grants to assist local 911 service boards in the creation, improvement, and maintenance of their NG911 GIS information.
-For SFY 2022, HSEMD granted \$1,266,000 to PSAPs for local 911 services to help facilitate this critical local data.
+Iowa Acts 2017, Senate File 500, allowed HSEMD to provide local GIS grants to assist local 911 service boards in the creation, improvement, and maintenance of their NG911 GIS information.
+For SFY 2023, HSEMD granted \$1,302,000 to PSAPs for local 911 services to help facilitate this critical local data.

-To continue improving the data, HSEMD increased the benchmarks for FY 23 to:
+To continue improving the data, HSEMD increased the benchmarks for FY 2024 to:

-- Overall NG911 GIS accuracy at or above 98 percent and submission of all required data layers and zero critical errors - Automatic location information synchronization to GIS road centerline accuracy of 98 percent or above and zero critical errors - Provide updated information at least quarterly
+- Overall NG911 GIS accuracy at or above 98 percent and submission of all required data layers and zero critical errors - Automatic location information synchronization to GIS road centerline accuracy of 98 percent or above and zero critical errors - Provide updated information at least monthly

-During the past fiscal year, the 911 program implemented a statewide GIS-based master street address guide (MSAG).
+Two years ago, the 911 program implemented a statewide GIS-based master street address guide (MSAG).
 This means that PSAPs now manage their MSAG data through GIS.
 As street and address data changes within a jurisdiction, those changes are made in the county/PSAP GIS data rather than traditional table-based MSAG.
 This means that counties/PSAPs no longer need to maintain table-based MSAG, and their GIS data becomes the single source of truth for 911 call routing and address validation.

-For the next step in full GIS based call routing, HSEMD initiated a pilot in Winneshiek County to implement an emergency call routing function (ECRF) in November of 2022.
-An ECRF Utilizes location data associated with a 911 call and PSAP provided GIS boundaries to determine routing of each 911 call.
+This year, HSEMD implemented an emergency call routing function (ECRF) during the summer of 2023.
+More broadly known as Geospatial Routing, an ECRF utilizes location data associated with a 911 call and PSAP provided GIS boundaries to determine routing of each 911 call.
 This technology allows the NG911 system to dynamically route each call based on the caller's location rather than predetermined routing.
 ECRF also provides PSAPs greater control of 911 call routing, as routing is based on the GIS data provided and maintained by the counties.
-This will be implemented statewide throughout calendar year 2023.
+During the first full month of the ECRF implementation, 1,728 911 calls were routed more accurately and to the most appropriate PSAP than they would have been using the legacy cell sector routing methodology.
+This is an enormous leap forward in 911 technology and will save lives by cutting down on transfers and delaying emergency response.